klahrich/chiefhustler/content/posts/freedom.md

 I'm starting much later (I'm 40), and it's just me (my wife doesn't work currently), and I already have 2 kids.
 But I did get my share of dumb luck in 2020, which boosted my savings from around $200K to more than $900K now.

 My goal is to retire 10 years from now.
-By retire, I mean precisely being able to afford the same expenses as today (adjusting for 2% annual inflation) from my passive investment income only.
+By retire, I mean being able to afford the same expenses as today (adjusting for 2% annual inflation) from my passive investment income only.

 I made a [simple spreadsheet](https://docs.google.com/spreadsheets/d/16kqaywKaysYlm5DdLk_dpDJ71moQtbqu/edit?usp=sharing&ouid=116309796777863581135&rtpof=true&sd=true) to do the calculation.